BijanSN/Applied-Black-Litterman-Model-on-Swiss-Securities/README.md

 # Applied Black-Litterman model on Swiss Equities
 A **Quantitative Risk Management** Project

+* **GetData.R** : Extract some Swiss bluechips's daily stock prices from yahoo finance and create the datasets.
+* **BlackLittermanOnSwissPortfolio.m** : Following predefined specific views on the Swiss market, the associated Optimal Black-Litterman allocation is computed as well as several figures.

 # Introduction

 Departing from the CAPM’s strong assumption of the homogeneity of expectations of risk